Last updated on January 13th, 2026 at 04:57 pm

 - Centennial Trail — 0.35 miles.
 Boardwalk and observation tower overlooking Pelican Island.

-The refuge’s restrooms are accessible from the parking lot just off State Road A1A.
+- The refuge’s restrooms are accessible from the parking lot just off State Road A1A.

 Download the Pelican Island Bird List (PDF)

-Pelican Island by boat
+Kayaking around Pelican Island

-Pelican Island itself is not accessible from the surrounding refuge, but you can get closer than the refuge’s observation tower in a kayak, canoe, paddleboard or small boat.
+Pelican Island itself is not accessible from the surrounding refuge, and you may not see more birds here than other nearby locations.
+While you are prohibited from landing on the island, you can get close to the island, in a kayak, canoe, paddleboard or small boat.
+Shallow waters restrict access by larger boats.

-Sebastian Inlet State Park.
-The launch ramp is located within the state park on the south side of Sebastian Inlet.
+Sebastian Inlet State Park – The launch ramp is located within the state park on the south side of Sebastian Inlet.
 Paddle south from the launch on the Indian River, across the open bay and around the first group of islands you encounter.
 Pelican Island is straight ahead on the east side of the Indian River.
 If you don’t have your own kayak, rent one from the Bayside Marina on the north side of Sebastian Inlet.

-Fishing and clamming
+Fishing and clamming near Pelican Island

 Fishing is permitted in the open water areas of the Pelican Island National Wildlife Refuge.
 The lagoon is a breeding ground for fish, and you are close to Sebastian Inlet, where game fish transit into and out of the lagoon.